thabo104/appstore-alexa-docs/_docs/firetv/channelcreator/channel-creator-submit-your-app.md

 Snippet tool.

-## Removing Your App from the Appstore
+## Delete Your App from the Appstore

-If you want to remove your app from the Appstore:
+Apps you submit to the Appstore can't be deleted -- they can only be suppressed.
+If you want to suppress your app from the Appstore:

 1. Click **Manage Channels**.
 2. Click **Delete**, and then confirm the removal.